Jesus answered, “The greatest is, ‘Hear, O Israel, the Lord our God, the Lord is one. Mark 12:29

 Beware of the Scribes

-38 In his teaching he said to them, “Beware of the scribes, who like to walk in long robes, and to get greetings in the marketplaces, 39 and the best seats in the synagogues, and the best places at feasts: 40 those who devour widows’ houses, and for a pretense make long prayers.
-These will receive greater condemnation.”
+38 In his teaching he said to them, “Beware of the scribes, who like to walk in long robes and to get greetings in the marketplaces 39 and the best seats in the synagogues and the best places at feasts: 40 those who devour widows’ houses and for a pretense make long prayers.
+They will receive greater condemnation.”

 The Poor Widow’s Offering

-41 Jesus sat down opposite the treasury, and saw how the multitude cast money into the treasury.
+41 Jesus sat down opposite the treasury and saw how the multitude cast money into the treasury.
 Many who were rich cast in much.
-42 A poor widow came, and she cast in two small brass coins, which equal a quadrans coin.
+42 A poor widow came, and she cast in two small brass coins, worth less than a penny.
 43 He called his disciples to himself, and said to them, “Most certainly I tell you, this poor widow gave more than all those who are giving into the treasury, 44 for they all gave out of their abundance, but she, out of her poverty, gave all that she had to live on.”

 A Song.
 A Psalm by the sons of Korah.

 1 Great is the Lord, and greatly to be praised,

 in the city of our God, in his holy mountain.

 2 Beautiful in elevation, the joy of the whole earth,